Gateway To Work Experience Bursary

 • Food items

-• Non-observational ‘hands-on’ work experience, unless insurance/indemnity from a relevant professional body covers this (see Terms and Conditions below)
+• Non-observational ‘hands-on’ work experience, unless insurance/indemnity from a relevant professional body covers this (see Terms and Conditions)

-• Work experience bursary applications for academic year 2025/26
+• Retrospective applications for this bursary, or those for opportunities in academic year 2025/26

-The Bursary also cannot be used to support work experience or internships considered to conflict with the principles or policies of the University or the Student charter.
-More information on the University’s charter and statutes can be found on the University Legislation webpage.
+• Work experience or internships considered to conflict with the principles or policies of the University or the Student charter.
+More information on the University’s charter can be found on the University Legislation webpage.

 Application dates